Book Discovery Call

 Solution

-Contaminated bonding surface
+Contaminated surface

 Solution

-Bonding area too small for the load on the joint
+Bonding area too small

 Solution

-Increase bonding area by adding fillets, bonded fasteners or scarf joints.
+Add fillets, fasteners or scarf joints.

 Solution